 You will find here a list of some of the issues identified relevant issues to ensuring important road freight operations.
 We welcome all contributions to the list which is organised alphabetically and not in importance.

 Border crossings.
 EU member states have agreed measures on ‘green corridors’ – priority lanes for freight transport and the EC has published guidance.
 The also EC maintains information on Schengen zone border controls.
-More information will be available later.
+Specific information is available for a number of countries, eg. Finland, Poland and Portugal.

 Connected and automated transport.
 In CEDR, work is still progressing with developments on connected and automated transport.
 Whilst most systems are not currently considered mature for routine use and trials are ongoing, consideration might be given to extending ongoing trials of platooning of trucks on specific routes if this might become necessary.